mikepsinn/think-bynumbers-jekyll/_posts/2013-06-25-why-think-by-numbers.md

   </h2>

   <p>
     Utopia, a world without disease, starvation, violence, and suffering, is the ultimate goal and destination of society.
 The thinking, rational mind has the power to make utopia a reality through innovation.
-We&#8217;ve had a few hundred thousand years to get there, yet it remains a distant dream.
+We've had a few hundred thousand years to get there, yet it remains a distant dream.
 Irrational or uniformed decisions are the primary reason why humanity fails to reach its true potential.
   </p>

   <p>
     In a democracy and a free enterprise economy, voters and consumers are the deciders.
-Our prehistoric brains decide to waste society&#8217;s resources on wars and short-term gratification through erroneous decision-making.
+Our prehistoric brains decide to waste society's resources on wars and short-term gratification through erroneous decision-making.
 They are a drain on the economy, public welfare, the environment, and national security.
 Resources are misallocated, good ideas are rejected, and bad ideas are accepted.
 Money is wasted.
 Life and health are put in jeopardy.
   </p>

   <p>